CopernicaMarketingSoftware/Documentation/SMTPeter/introduction.md

 ![](copernica-docs:SMTPeter/Images/how_does_smtpeter_work_diagram.png "How SMTPeter Works")

-You can pass all types of email through SMTPeter: mass mailings, individual transactional emails, and even the messages that you send with your local desktop based mail client (like Outlook or Thunderbird).
-We take care of the technical details, and you can focus on creating and optimizing your campaigns.
+SMTPeter can be used for different kind of emails: mass emailings, transactional emails and even the messages that you send with your local (native) mail client (like Outlook or Thunderbird).
+We take care of the technical aspects so you can focus on creating and optimizing your campaigns.

 ## How to integrate SMTPeter